Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-The culprit of chocolate intolerance in dogs is a substance found in chocolate called theobromine.
-The level of toxicity is determined by various factors:
+The ingredient in chocolate that's dangerous for dogs is called theobromine.
+The level of toxicity is determined by. . .

-- and the size and weight of the dog.
+- The size and weight of the dog

-The effects may range from a mild stomach upset, excitability, to even a potentially fatal cardiac arrest.
+The effects may range from a mild stomach upset and excitability, to even a potentially fatal cardiac arrest.

 But how much is too much?
 How can an owner know when it is time to rush their beloved pet to the vet, or simply keep a watchful eye on him/her?

-It is really difficult to determine exact toxic levels, as there are different factors to keep in mind and sometimes the effects may also vary on an in individual basis (just like in humans, one alcoholic drink may cause one to feel dizzy while another may still feel sober on his third drink).
+It is really difficult to determine exact levels of toxicity, as there are different factors to keep in mind and sometimes the effects may vary on an individual basis (just like in humans, where one alcoholic drink may cause one to feel dizzy while another may still feel sober on his third).

-As a general rule of thumb, the toxic levels of chocolate in dogs according to PetPlace veterinarians are as follows.
+According to PetPlace veterinarians, as a general rule of thumb, the toxic levels of chocolate for dogs are as follows.
 (Note that the lower range is likely to cause mild signs whereas the higher range is likely to cause severe toxicity.)

-- Baking chocolate: 0.1 ounce to 0.3 ounces per body weight.
-A 20 pound dog would have to ingest 2 ounces to exhibit nervous system signs.
-All it takes for a 10 pound dog to exhibit nervous system signs is one ounce!
+- Baking chocolate: 0.1 ounces to 0.3 ounces per body weight.
+A 20-pound dog would have to ingest 2 ounces to exhibit nervous system signs.
+All it takes for a 10-pound dog to exhibit nervous system signs is one ounce!

 Generally, the darker and more bitter the chocolate, the higher its theobromine contents.
 It is very important to determine, therefore, the type of chocolate ingested and the amount.
 This information is often found on the candy wrapper.
 At the same time, it is also important to know the dog's weight.